-- 2.1 Finalise investigations into the FAST corridor in collaboration with State and Federal government agencies (short term) - 2.2 Amend the LEP and relevant environmental planning instruments to preserve the FAST corridor (short term) - 2.3 Investigate location of transit- and landscape-oriented development hubs along the FAST Corridor route (short term) - 2.4 Investigate extension of FAST corridor to Holsworthy station with consideration of appropriate station locations, including Moore Point (medium to long term) - 2.5 Deliver the FAST Corridor (long term)
+- 2.1 Finalise investigations into the FAST corridor in collaboration with State and Federal government agencies. (short term) - 2.2 Amend the LEP and relevant environmental planning instruments to preserve the FAST corridor. (short term) - 2.3 Investigate location of transit- and landscape-oriented development hubs along the FAST Corridor route. (short term)